cisagov/ScubaGear/README.md

 > **Notes**: Only authentication via `CertificateThumbprint` is currently supported.
 We will also be supporting automated app registration in a later release.

+### AAD Conditional Access Policy Exemptions
+The ScubaGear ConfigFilePath command line option allows users to define custom variables for use in policy assessments against the AAD baseline.
+These custom variables are used to exempt specific user and group exclusions from conditional access policy checks that normally would not pass if exclusions are present.
+These parameters support operational use cases for having backup or break glass account exclusions to global user policies without failing best practices.
+Any exemptions and their risks should be carefully considered and documented as part of an organization's cybersecurity risk management program process and practices.

+**YAML AAD Configuration File Syntax and Examples**

+**Aad** defines the AAD specific variables to specify user, group, and role exclusions that are documented exemptions to select conditional access policies (CAP) in the AAD configuration policy baselines.
+Users, groups, and roles are specified by their respective Universally Unique Identifier (UUID) in the tenant.
+This variable set is only needed if the agency has documented CAP exemptions.

+**CapExclusions** - Supports both a Users and Groups list with each entry representing the UUID of a user or group that is approved by the agency to be included in a conditional access policy assignment exclusion.
+Adding an entry to this variable will prevent ScubaGear from failing the policy assessment due to the presence of the users and groups in an exclusion.

+CapExclusions can be defined in the following policy namespaces:

+- MS.AAD.1.1v1
+- MS.AAD.2.1v1
+- MS.AAD.2.3v1
+- MS.AAD.3.2v1
+- MS.AAD.3.3v1
+- MS.AAD.3.7v1
+- MS.AAD.3.8v1

+**RoleExclusions** - Supports both a Users and Groups list with each entry representing the UUID of a user or group that is approved by the agency to be included in a role assignment.
+Adding an entry to this variable will prevent ScubaGear from failing the policy assessment due to the presence of a role assignment for those users and groups.

+RoleExclusions can be defined in the following policy namespaces:

+- MS.AAD.7.4v1

+The example below illustrates the syntax for defining user, group, and role exemptions to select policies.
+The syntax allows the use of a YAML anchor and alias to simplify formatting policies having the same documented exemptions.
+Items surrounded by chevrons are to be supplied by the user.

+        Aad:
+          MS.AAD.1.1v1: &CommonExclusions
+            CapExclusions:
+              Users:
+                - <Exempted User 1 UUID>
+                - <Exempted User 2 UUID>
+              Groups:
+                - <Exempted Group 1 UUID>
+          MS.AAD.2.1v1:  *CommonExclusions
+          MS.AAD.2.3v1:  *CommonExclusions
+          MS.AAD.3.2v1:  *CommonExclusions
+          MS.AAD.7.4v1:
+            RoleExclusions:
+              Users:
+                - <Exempted User 3 UUID>
+              Groups:
+                - <Exempted Group 2 UUID>

 ## Architecture
 ![SCuBA Architecture diagram](/images/scuba-architecture.png)